erselnordlys/BirdDiary/README.md

 # Intro
-A simple app for birdwatchers.
+A simple app for birdwatchers coded with Claude Code.
 Log your bird sightings with a photo and detailed info.

 # React + TypeScript + Vite